-FB Chain – and now FBkc – has worked with EPR Ely for eight years to boost conveyor performance at the straw-fuelled Elean power station in Cambridgeshire.
+FB Chain has worked with EPR Ely for eight years to boost wet ash removal conveyor performance at the straw-fuelled Elean power station in Cambridgeshire.

 Elean power station, owned by Melton Renewable Energy, was the first straw-fired biomass plant to be built in the UK.
 At the time of completion in 2000, its 38 MW capacity also made it the largest of its kind in the world.
 20 years later, Elean power station still serves as a model of sustainable power generation.

-EPR Ely, the company responsible for operating the Elean power station, initially contacted FB Chain in 2012 for help with the wet ash conveyor, which as not performing as well as it should.
+EPR Ely, the company responsible for operating the Elean power station, initially contacted FB Chain in 2012 for help with their wet ash removal conveyor, which was not performing as well as it should.
 Ash removal is a demanding application wet or dry, but wet ash removal is a particular challenge due to the damp, corrosive environment.

 Our first step was to install some of our FB corrosion-resistant conveyor chain and sprockets, which immediately boosted the performance of the conveyor.
 However, there was still room for improvement.